Medical Editor: John P. Cunha, DO, FACOEP

-Zetonna nasal aerosol is a corticosteroid indicated for treatment of symptoms associated with seasonal and perennial allergic rhinitis in adults and adolescents 12 years of age and older.
-Zetonna may cause side effects such as nosebleeds, headache, nasal ulcers, thrush, increased risk of infection, nasal septal perforation, slow wound healing and eye problems such as cataracts and glaucoma.
+Zetonna (ciclesonide) nasal aerosol is a corticosteroid indicated for treatment of symptoms associated with seasonal and perennial allergic rhinitis in adults and adolescents 12 years of age and older.
+Side effects of Zetonna include nosebleeds, headache, nasal ulcers, thrush, increased risk of infection, nasal septal perforation, slow wound healing, and eye problems such as cataracts and glaucoma.

 Our Zetonna Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.